lostb1t/replex/README.md

 ### Looking for maintainers

 I moved away from Plex and therefore this project is in need of an maintainer.
-The project is fully functional but needs regular small updates to keep in sync with clients.

 ## Features